Sinhaaz/Data-Eng/README.md

 ---

 ## 4- Full Load vs Incremental Load
-Suppose a source table contains:
-100 million records but only 50,000 records change every day.
+Suppose a source table contains 100 million records but only 50,000 records change every day.
 Processing all 100 million records daily may be unnecessary.
 - **Full Load**: Process the entire dataset (commonly used for initial loads, small datasets, complete rebuilds).<br>
     ```mermaid
     flowchart TD